sp872-Sarang/Interactive-Lab-Hub/Lab 4/README.md

 ![image](https://user-images.githubusercontent.com/32943943/137770727-8cd80392-e6f6-4fbe-b62e-dba91873aee9.png)

 **\*\*\*What are some things these sketches raise as questions?
 What do you need to physically prototype to understand how to anwer those questions?\*\*\***
-When the plant grows bigger and bigger, the frame may constrain the plant's growth.
+When the plant grows bigger and bigger, the frame may constrain the plant's growth and the weight of the sensor and the wire may be too heavy for certain type of plant.
 Besides, the position of the leaf may change as it grows.
 I either need to make a device to keep track of the position of the leaf or manually adjust the frame every day or week.
 Physical prototype requires a regid frame (wire) to hold the sensor and let the sensor faces towards the leaf.
 I may also need to extend the wire.

 **\*\*\*Pick one of these display designs to integrate into your prototype.\*\*\*** I may pick sketch 2 or 4 to do the prototype